PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:22:19
+Last updated: 2024-04-02 15:23:23
-Random Quote: There is never enough time to do everything, but there is always enough time to do the most important thing. - Brian Tracy
+Random Quote: The best way to predict your future is to create it. - Peter Drucker